 Canon G7 X versus Canon M10

 The Canon PowerShot G7 X and the Canon EOS M10 are two digital cameras that were announced, respectively, in September 2014 and October 2015.
 The G7X is a fixed lens compact, while the M10 is a mirrorless interchangeable lens camera.
-The cameras are based on an one-inch (G7X) and an APS-C sensor.
+The cameras are based on an one-inch (G7X) and an APS-C (M10) sensor.
 The G7X has a resolution of 20 megapixel, whereas the M10 provides 17.9 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon G7 X and the Canon M10.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G7X – represents the basis or 100 percent across all the size and weight measures).